JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_class_loaders.md

 <link-summary>Introduction and tips for using plugin class loaders.</link-summary>

-A separate class loader is used to load the classes of each plugin.
+Each plugin has a dedicated class loader, which is used to load the plugin's classes.
 This allows each plugin to use a different library version, even if the same library is used by the IDE itself or by another plugin.

-## Bundled Libraries

-[Third-Party Software and Licenses](https://www.jetbrains.com/legal/third-party-software/) list all bundled libraries and their versions for each product.

 ## Overriding IDE Dependencies

 Gradle 7 introduced the `implementation` scope that replaced the `compile` scope.
-For this setup, to use project-defined dependency instead of the bundled IDE version, add the following snippet to your Gradle build script:
+For this setup, to use a library dependency declared by a plugin instead of the version bundled in the IDE, add the following snippet to the Gradle build script:

 ```kotlin
 configurations.all {